ButThouMust/otogirisou-en-beta/README.md

 # How to play the game

 Otogirisou is a single player ~~visual~~ sound novel game from Chunsoft (now Spike Chunsoft).
-It was both their debut title as a game publisher, in 1992, and the first entry in their sound novel series, which includes games such as Kamaitachi no Yoru, Machi, and 428 Shibuya Scramble.
+It was both their debut title as a game publisher, in 1992, and the first entry in their sound novel series.
+Other entries include Kamaitachi no Yoru, Machi, Imabikisou, and 428 Shibuya Scramble.
 The controls are fairly simple:
 - A: Confirm menu selection, advance text
 - B: Cancel menu selection, advance text
 - X: Scroll a page of text back, if available